What is CBG: Benefits, Effects, and More?

 It’s also important to note cbdMD’s broad spectrum hemp extracts provide something other brands can’t – consistent cannabinoid levels across all product batches.

-Most full and broad spectrum extracts contain consistent amounts of CBD, but the levels of other cannabinoids, like CBG, fluctuate across different batches.
+Most full and broad-spectrum extracts contain consistent amounts of CBD, but the levels of other cannabinoids, like CBG, fluctuate across different batches.
+To correct these inconsistencies, cbdMD utilizes third-party testing to ensure quality and batch consistency.

 What Else Should I Know About Minor Cannabinoids?

 In this article, we addressed the question, “What is CBG?”
-But did you know there are over 100 cannabinoids found in help plants?
+But did you know there are over 100 cannabinoids found in hemp plants?